-Responsibility: 0oJ, ACC, PG
+Responsibility: OoJ, ACC, PG

-Specific Objective 3.2: Strengthening anti-corruption legislation
+Specific Objective 3.2: Strengthening anti-corruption legislation by a person in the private sector as a corrupt practice.

 Amend the Anti-Corruption Act, 2003 to include the solicitation for or acceptance of a bribe by a foreign public official or an official of an international public organisation as a criminal offence.